openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/annotation_converters/README.md

   * `ref_file` - npy file with reference sequence.
   * `num_chunks` - subset size for usage in validation, if not provided the whole dataset will be used.
   * `alphabet` - alphabet for sequence decoding (Optional, default ["N", "A", "C", "G", "T"]).
+* `place_recognition` - converts dataset for image based localization task to `PlaceRecognitionAnnotation`
+  * `subset_file` - matlab file contains info about subset used in validation.
+  * `distance_threshold` - distance threshold for creating correspondence between query and gallery images.

 ## <a name="customizing-dataset-meta"></a>Customizing Dataset Meta
 There are situations when we need customize some default dataset parameters (e.g. replace original dataset label map with own.)